 Learn more about lobular and ductal invasive breast cancer.

-If you have HER2-positive breast cancer, neoadjuvant trastuzumab (Herceptin) and pertuzumab (Perjeta) may be added to your neoadjuvant chemotherapy [79,88].
+For HER2-positive breast cancers, neoadjuvant therapy usually includes trastuzumab and pertuzumab.
 If you have neoadjuvant trastuzumab, you will likely also have trastuzumab after surgery (adjuvant trastuzumab).
-However, pertuzumab is only used as a neoadjuvant therapy and is not given after surgery .
+Pertuzumab, however, is only used in neoadjuvant therapy and is not given after surgery .

 Trastuzumab is not usually given at the same time as anthracycline-based chemotherapy, neither in the neoadjuvant nor the adjuvant setting.